thedanielha/archigym/README.md

-# ArchiGym
+# InteriorGym
-A Custom OpenAI Gym Env for Architecture
+A Custom OpenAI Gym Env for Interior Design